Ninthoinganba Meetei

-Ninthoinganba Meetei Khumanthem (Khumanthem Ninthoinganba Meetei, born 13 July 2001), commonly known as Ninthoi, is an Indian professional footballer who plays as a winger for Indian Super League club Punjab.
+Ninthoinganba Meetei Khumanthem (Khumanthem Ninthoinganba Meetei, born 13 July 2001), commonly known as Ninthoi, is an Indian professional footballer who plays as a forward for Indian Super League club Punjab.

 Career

 Born in Manipur, Meetei was part of the AIFF Elite Academy batch that was preparing for the 2017 FIFA U-17 World Cup to be hosted in India.
 After the tournament, Meetei was selected to play for the Indian Arrows, an All India Football Federation-owned team that would consist of India under-20 players to give them playing time.
 He made his professional debut for the side 5 December 2017 against Minerva Punjab.
 He came on as an 85th-minute substitute as Indian Arrows lost 2–0.

 NorthEast United

 Ninthoinganba Meetei, fondly known as Ninthoi was signed by NorthEast United following a terrific 2018-19 campaign for the Indian Arrows on a 3 years deal.
 Ninthoi had a formidable Indian Super League debut with NorthEast United, making 11 appearances and averaging 18 passes per game.
-He was retained ahead of the 2020-21 season.
+He was retained ahead of the 2020–21 season.